openfde/openfde-doc/docs/developer/quick-start.md

 ### 2.2 Build and Make Install libgbinder{#build-libgbinder}

-You need to download the source code of libgbinder ```git clone https://gitee.com/openfde/libgbinder.git``` and execute the following commands sequentially to compile and install libgbinder.
+Download the source code of libgbinder ```git clone https://gitee.com/openfde/libgbinder.git``` and execute the following commands sequentially to compile and install libgbinder.

 ```
 cd libgbinder